alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-import-goods.markdown

 To use trade preferences to import goods (known as trading ‘under preference’), you must:

 s1.
 Prove the origin of your goods.
 s2.
-Provide a valid movement certificate.
+Get a movement certificate.
 s3.
 Transport your goods correctly.